 - Mouthwashes are great for killing bacteria, fixing the problem of bad breath, and maintaining good oral hygiene.
 However, you must never use these excessively and should never replace them completely with brushing and flossing.

-If you suspect there is something wrong with your oral health, visit Your Celebrity Smile in Westmont, IL today for a quick check-up.
+If you suspect there is something wrong with your oral health, visit Celebrity Smiles & General Dentistry in Westmont, IL today for a quick check-up.